khuloud0/holbertonschool-hbnb/part2/README.md

 - All endpoints were tested manually using curl
 - Swagger documentation was used to verify request and response formats
-- In-memory repository was used for data persistence during development and testing
+- The application uses in-memory storage for simplicity and testing purposes